Henry Lee Morey: Postbellum career

+Congress

 In 1880, he was elected as a Republican from Ohio's third district to the Forty-seventh Congress.
 In 1882, following the reapportionment as a result of the 1880 census, he ran in Ohio's seventh district and presented credentials as a Member-elect to the Forty-eighth Congress, serving until June 20, 1884.
 James E. Campbell successfully contested the election and was seated June 21, 1884.
 He was a delegate to the Republican National Convention in 1884.
 In 1888, Morey was again elected from Ohio's seventh district to the Fifty-first Congress.
 However, back in the Third district the following term, he was an unsuccessful candidate for reelection in 1890.

+Later career and death

 After his last term in Congress, Morey resumed the practice of law in Hamilton.
 He was a Mason, having advanced to the Knight Templar degree.
 He also was an Odd Fellow, a Knight of Pythias and a member of the Royal Arcanum.

 He died in 1902 and was interred in Greenwood Cemetery.